 Exercise 2.1 (Important events in the history of Free Software).
-In the textbook "Introduction to Free Software" (Chapter 2), you can find a list of events important in the history of Free Software.
+In the textbook "Introduction to Free Software" (Chapter 2), you can find a list of important events in the history of Free Software.
 Can you mention some others? (if possible, mention one before January 1st 2006, and one after that date).
 For each event, try to date it as accurately as possible, describe it, and explain why do you think that it is important for the history of Free Software.

 Exercise 2.2 (Historical context of the OSI definition).
-The OSI Open Source Definition was produced in a very peculiar historical context.
-Try to find out why the term "open source" was coined, who first proposed it, who agreed with it and who didn't.
+The Open Source Definition was produced in a very peculiar historical moment for Free Software.
+Try to find out why the term "open source" was coined, who first proposed it, who agreed with it, and who didn't.
 Also, who wrote the OSD, and who decided to found the OSI, and composed its first board.
 Try to put this in the technological and business context of those times.

 Exercise 2.3 (Netscape announcement).
 In 1998, Netscape announced8 that the next release of its web browser was going to be Free Software.
-Read the announcement, and comment on it.
-In particular, explain what happened to the browser software after the announcement, until the first releases of Firefox, and to which extent the plans by Netscape, as stated in that announcement, became real.
+Read and comment the announcement.
+Explain what happened to the browser software after the announcement, leading to the first releases of Firefox, and to which extent the plans by Netscape, as stated back then, became real.

 Exercise 2.4 (Free Software 10 years from now).
-How do you imagine Free Software in year 2025?
+How do you imagine Free Software in year 2026?
 In particular, do you think it will be a mainstream model for producing software?
-Or maybe it will be reduced to some specific niches?
+Or maybe it will be confined to some specific niches?
 Which ones?
-Or maybe it will be reduced to irrelevancy?
+Or maybe it will become irrelevant?
 And in any case, why?

-As a side question, for the main computer devices in use by that year, how much Free Software will be delivered in it, typically (e.g., as a percentage)?
+As a side question, for the main computer devices in use by that year, how much Free Software will be delivered on them, typically (e.g., as a percentage)?
 Motivate your answer.